 To give mummies and dads enough energy for the pumpkin patch, whip up some Witch’s Brew coffee.
 Just be sure not to invite any cereal killers to the party.

 Some of the best Halloween memories require little effort or expense.
 Mom blogger Kianna Reid of The Young Mom Diaries says one of her favorite Halloween traditions is getting cozy with the family for a full night of Halloween classics.
-Bring in tons of comfy blankets, pillows, and sleeping bags, and don’t forget a ghoulish treat, such as a gourmet Halloween ice cream sampler that includes flavors like Bone Appetite, Love at First Bite, and Cookies and S(cream).
+Bring in tons of comfy blankets, pillows, and sleeping bags, and don’t forget a ghoulish treat, such as gourmet Halloween cake pops that come decorated like vampires, mummies, and spider webs.

 “A balloon garland makes any season special,” Piccari says.
 “It’s so easy to make, and the whole family can get in on it.”
 She suggests purchasing a kit online (they start at around $10) and creating an archway or wall photo backdrop for kids.
 She says pastel balloons mixed with orange ones is a particularly fun color combination this time of year.
 Make it a special Halloween dress rehearsal and maximize use of those costumes.